andygruber/songseeker/README.md

 Inspired from https://hitstergame.com/de-de/ and https://rockster.brettspiel.digital/

-Information of all German Hitster cards from the original game and from the public playlist on Spotify [Hitster - Deutsch](https://open.spotify.com/playlist/26zIHVncgI9HmHlgYWwnDi).
+Youtube links from the original Hitster cards get be downloaded from https://github.com/andygruber/songseeker-hitster-playlists

 qr-scanner from https://github.com/nimiq/qr-scanner